 Disclaimer: I am the co-founder of KISSinsights.

-Over the past few months you’ve probably seen little popup questions on the bottom right corner of Quick Sprout.
+Over the past few months, you’ve probably seen little pop-up questions at the bottom right corner of Quick Sprout.
 And if you haven’t, here is what they look like:

 By asking you questions through this online survey tool, I’ve learned a ton of things about you.